Gulf menhaden: General biology

 Gulf menhaden are commonly eight inches in length but can reach 12 inches.
 Gulf menhaden are a dull silver with a greenish back.
 Like their Atlantic counterpart, Gulf menhaden have a prominent black spot found behind the gill cover followed by a row of smaller spots.

 Diet

 Gulf menhaden are filter feeders, meaning that they collect food by filtering water through modifications of the branchial apparatus (gill or branchial arches and gill rakers).
 Like Atlantic menhaden, Gulf menhaden's diet depends on the size of their gill rakers, which change as menhaden age.
 Larval gulf menhaden feed primary on zooplankton because the rakers are not well developed.
 The juveniles, which generally correspond to when they are under the age of one, feed on phytoplankton.
 As they age and their gill rakers fully develop, menhaden shift their diet to primarily consume zooplankton.

 Life cycle

 Spawning occurs offshore in winter (October–March).
 Eggs and larvae are pelagic and are carried into estuarine nursery areas via prevailing currents.
 As a result, migration at this stage can be lengthy, and populations of Gulf menhaden throughout the Gulf of Mexico are generally thought to comprise a single genetic stock.

+Specialist hearing

+While the hearing of most fishes is limited in frequency to less than 1 kHz, gulf menhaden demonstrate an unusual ability to detect very high frequency sound (ultrasound) above 50 kHz.